The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 David holds a Bachelor of Arts in Political Science from George Washington University, where he was an award-winning sportswriter.
 He also holds a Juris Doctor from the Oklahoma City University School of Law.

-David and his wife Rachel, an Oklahoma County prosecutor, married in 2003.
+David and his wife Rachel, an Assistant Attorney General, married in 2003.
 They have two children, George and Margaret.
 The Holts are members of St. Augustine of Canterbury Episcopal Church.
 David is a member of the Osage Nation.
-The Holts also maintain a home at the Holt Ranch west of McAlester, OK.

 Senator David Holt taking the oath of office in 2014